videorooter/washroom/README.md

  * **docs/db/**  The database model of Videorooter, the way in which the data should be structured when loaded into Videorooter.
+ * **collections/** Scripts which seed the Washroom database with information from other sources.